GetPageSpeed/nginx-extras-docs/docs/lua/memcached.md

 Sets the verbosity level used by the memcached server.
 The `level` argument should be given integers only.

 Returns `1` in case of success and `nil` other wise.
 In case of failures, another string value will also be returned to describe the error.

+## init_pipeline
+`syntax: err = memc:init_pipeline(n?)`

+Enable the Memcache pipelining mode.
+All subsequent calls to Memcache command methods will automatically get buffer and will send to the server in one run when the commit_pipeline method is called or get cancelled by calling the cancel_pipeline method.

+The optional params `n` is buffer tables size. default value 4

+## commit_pipeline
+`syntax: results, err = memc:commit_pipeline()`

+Quits the pipelining mode by committing all the cached Memcache queries to the remote server in a single run.
+All the replies for these queries will be collected automatically and are returned as if a big multi-bulk reply at the highest level.

+This method success return a lua table. failed return a lua string describing the error upon failures.

+## cancel_pipeline
+`syntax: memc:cancel_pipeline()`

+Quits the pipelining mode by discarding all existing buffer Memcache commands since the last call to the init_pipeline method.

+the method no return. always succeeds.

 ## Automatic Error Logging